Buying used stuff: a critical step in environmental conservation

 Thrift

 The traditional used shopping experience, thrift shops can have a wide variety of goods for any occasion at a bargain price.
 You can even pick up decorations and other accessories and all kinds of housewares.
-If you love the thrill of the hunt for bargains and unique items, these are target-rich environments because they often feature lots of goods across product categories and the quality spectrum.
+If you love the thrill of the hunt for bargains and unique items, these are target-rich environments because they often feature many used goods across product categories and the quality spectrum.

 Vintage